-By the time shapers get down to a 7" stroke they usually come to resemble something other than a standard industrial machine - but not so the American Ammco.
-This miniature tool, made by Delta Rockwell and sold by the Automotive Maintenance Machinery Co., 2112 Commonwealth Avenue, North Chicago, was constructed exactly along the lines of larger shapers and had five rates of reversible automatic cross feed - though the feed dial was ungraduated and there was no slide lock.
-The box had a horizontal travel of 9.5", a vertical travel 4.25" and could be moved to within 1.125 inches of the ram or extended a maximum of 5.25 inches away.
+By the time shapers get down to below a 7" stroke they usually come to resemble something other than a standard industrial machine - but not so the American "Ammco".
+This almost "miniature" shaper, made by Delta Rockwell and sold by the Automotive Maintenance Machinery Co., 2112 Commonwealth Avenue, North Chicago, was constructed exactly along the lines of larger machines and had five rates of reversible automatic cross feed - though the feed dial was ungraduated and there was no slide lock.
+The box had a horizontal travel of 9.5", vertically 4.25" and could be moved to within 1.125 inches of the ram or extended to be some 5.25 inches away.
 The toolholder had a maximum travel of 3.25 inches.
 A useful safety feature was that the box would run off its feed screw if left on self-act - because shaper work is so steady there is a terrible temptation to set, and forget …...

-Four speeds were provided, of 40, 70, 115 and 180 strokes per minute, from a rear-mounted motor which drove to a large pulley the supporting shaft of which passed through the rear of the body casting and carried at its other end a four-step pulley to drive the crank.
-Each of the two drive belts were independently adjustable for tension.
+Four speeds were provided of 40, 70, 115 and 180 strokes per minute, from a rear-mounted motor which drove to a large pulley - the supporting shaft of which passed through the rear of the body casting and carried at its other end a four-step pulley to drive the crank.
+Each of the two drive belts were arranged so that they could be independently adjustable for tension.

 The shaper was 32" long, 18" wide, 242 high and weighed 225 lbs.